geosolutions-it/MapStore2/docs/developer-guide/LayerFilter.md

 ```

 !!!
 Note:
     MapStore actually supports only a subset of CQL, that is the one used by GeoServer.
-In particular can not parse WKT geometries yet.

 ### `mapstore-query-panel` format